-The aftermath of a disaster that has directly affected your home can often be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following tips and information that should help the recovery process go smoother.
+The aftermath of a disaster that has directly affected your property is most often is a traumatic situation that is filled with stress and uncertainty.
+Paul Davis provides the following information and tips that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (850) 576-7378

-- Of course, it is always important to be sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to assure them that you are safe.
+- Of course, it’s always important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to inform them that you are safe.

 Water Damage Tips

 You’ve suffered a water loss.
 While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

 - Be Safe: Water events can present a lot of possible safety hazards to residents.
 The potential for slips and falls and electric shock are very real.
 Remember, items soaked with water can be very heavy.
 Only perform tasks that can be done safely.

 - Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.